Snapchat/KeyDB-docs/docs/using-keydb.md

 KeyDB remains up to date with the current version of Redis and as such maintains compatibility with standard Redis API's and protocols.
 Front-end tools, redis clients, API's and modules will work with KeyDB.
 KeyDB is a drop in alternative to Redis.
 You can see more in [migration](https://docs.keydb.dev/docs/migration)

+KeyDB is compatible with all Redis clients as listed [here](https://redis.io/clients) so this should not be a concern.
+Simply use your client as you would with Redis.

 ## Run on Docker

 ### Install Docker